 children (with first wife Helen Marjorie Stewart) - LOPEZ

 Janet Kathleen Lopez (1948-1986) was born on Dec.
 20, 1948 in Sacramento County, California.
+She married Paul Melton Haley (b. c.1948) on Aug.
+19, 1969 in Napa County, and they divorced in May 1974 in neighboring Solano County.
 She died on Nov.
-20, 1986 in Solano County, and her ashes reside with her parents at Fairmont Memorial Park in Farifield, which is also in Solano County.
+20, 1986 in Solano County, when only 37 years old, and her ashes reside with her parents at Fairmont Memorial Park in Farifield, which is also in Solano County.

 children (stepdaughter) - WEINBERGER

 JoAnn Marjorie Weinberger (b.
 1941) was born on May 16, 1941 in rural Kern County, California to Helen Marjorie Stewart and Harvey Weinberger.
 Her parents had become engaged in August of 1936 in Shafter, which is also in Kern County, and they lived there together, prior to the war when JoAnn was born.
 However, Harvey ended up enlisting in the Navy during the war, and when the war ended, he was not in a position to resume family life.
 His close friend John Lopez began looking after Helen and JoAnn, and he ultimately became JoAnn's stepfather, and Helen's husband.
 JoAnn remained with them, until she married Frank Lucas on July 5, 1963 in Napa County, and she and Frank reside today in Scotts Valley.

 John Derald Lopez Obituary